 David Zuckerman attended Brown University and Northeastern University School of Law.
 He moved to Seattle in 1988 to work for the Seattle-King County Public Defender agency.
 In 1991, David accepted a clerkship with federal judge William L. Dwyer.
 In 1993, he opened his own law practice.

-David is the co-president of the Washington Appellate Lawyers Association.
+David is a former co-president of the Washington Appellate Lawyers Association.
 He worked as a part-time judge in Seattle Municipal Court from 1994 to 2010.
-He is also a long-time member of the legal committee of the American Civil Liberties Union of Washington, the Washington Association of Criminal Defense Lawyers, and the Family Law Section of the Washington State Bar Association.
-He is a frequent speaker at continuing legal education programs for lawyers, and an editor of the Washington Appellate Deskbook.
+He has been a long-time member of the legal committee of the American Civil Liberties Union of Washington, the Washington Association of Criminal Defense Lawyers, and the Family Law Section of the Washington State Bar Association.
+He has also been a frequent speaker at continuing legal education programs for lawyers, and an editor of the Washington Appellate Deskbook.

 David’s prominence in the field of appellate law has been recognized by several organizations: